 During the winter of 2016 I was an absolute train wreck.
 I was coping with the aftershock of a nervous breakdown, and working overtime to make sure no one knew about it.
 I had created an invisibility cloak for myself; a cloak fashioned from red wine, junk food, and an incalculable amount of days spent on the couch.
 It was self-sabotage at its finest.
-I gained 75 pounds, overnight it seemed, and I blacklisted everyone that cared about me.
+I gained a lot of weight, overnight it seemed, and I blacklisted everyone that cared about me.
 My husband, try as he might, couldn’t pull me out of my downward spiral.
 I was ready to completely disappear, and I was convinced that no one would notice.
 In my mind I had fallen too far, and standing back up was impossible.
 I also equated my mental health issues with weakness, which debilitated my situation even further.
 I had given up, and in my mind I was weak.

 Now, on to the Ryan Reynolds of it all.
 My memories from that block of time are fleeting.
 Think about the way you remember a nightmare, weeks after you’ve had it: you can recall the cold sweat and misery of it all, but not the details… and the details you can recall don’t add up.